kiboschool/course-programming-2/src/lessons/data/read-data-from-an-internet-api.md

 You can try running this example!
 It will create a file named `output.html`.
 Try opening `output.html` and see the HTML code inside.

 Some webpages remain the same over time.
-Every time I get the contents of "https://programming-2.vercel.app/programming-2.html" I get the same HTML code back, because the webpage has not changed.
+Every time I get the contents of "https://programming-2.vercel.app/programming-2.html" I get the same HTML code back.
+The webpage has not changed.

 Other webpages can change each time a request comes in.
-For example when I check my email I go to the same URL, `https://mail.google.com/mail/u/0/#inbox`.
-Even though each time I am going to the same URL, the results will come back with different information.
+For example when I check my email I always go to the same URL, `https://mail.google.com/mail/u/0/#inbox`.
+But even though each time I am going to the same URL, I will see different items on the page.
+The server sends back a response with different information.

-Or if I am not logged into my email account, the results will come back with an error saying "unauthorized".
+Or, if I am not logged into my email account, the results will come back with an error saying "unauthorized".
 The same error will happen if I try to read from mail.google.com in Python.
-It's trickier to use Python to send requests to webpages where you need to log in, we won't cover how to do that yet.
+It's trickier to use Python to send requests to webpages where you need to log in; we won't cover how to do that yet.

 Exercises:
 * Run the example code above and look at the `output.html` file.